Eugénie de Gramont: Life

 She became a member of the Society of the Sacred Heart in 1806, encountering it at Amiens.
 Her aristocratic mother also joined it a few years afterwards, and made her novitiate under the guidance of her own daughter.

-In 1815, despite her relative youth and the drawback of a slight physical deformity, Mother de Gramont was placed in charge of the first school of the Sacred Heart, opened in Paris, Rue des Postes, afterwards transferred to the Rue de Varenne.
+In 1815, despite her relative youth and the drawback of a slight physical deformity, de Gramont was placed in charge of the first school of the Sacred Heart, opened in Paris, Rue des Postes, afterwards transferred to the Rue de Varenne.
 The school flourished under her care and, after a short interruption of her work by the revolution of 1830, she was sent back to govern the house as superioress and continued to do so until her death in 1846.

 Madeleine Sophie Barat, founder of the Society, had concerns, however.
 The two women were divided over the role of Louis de Sambucy de Saint-Estève; and in 1839 de Gramont opposed Barat.
 They were later reconciled.